bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 state of ``input_boolean.absent``.
 If the switch is turned on, it evaluates to ``Add(-3)``, otherwise to ``Skip()``.

-As you know from above, ``Add(-3)`` is no final result yet.
-Think of it as a temporary value that is remembered and used later.
+As you know from above, ``Add(-3)`` is a so-called :doc:`postprocessor
+<postprocessors>`.
+Think of it as a temporary value that is remembered
+and used later, after a real result was found.

 Now, my regular schedule starts being evaluated, which, of course, is different for every room.
 Rules are evaluated just as normal.
 If